mithderler/slack-clone/README.md

 # React Slack Clone 2022

-This project powered by React, Firebase, Material-UI (MUI) and Slate.
+This project powered by React, Redux, Firebase, Material-UI (MUI) and Slate.
 The new 2022 design of Slack was used as template.

 ![](images/slack_ss.png)